davewsmith/play/sqlalchemy/README.md

-# SQLAlchemy
+# Flask SQLAlchemy noodling

-A bit of fluff, motifivated by wanting to have something within reach to remind myself of how to do a few things.
+A bit of fluff, motivated by wanting to have something within reach to remind myself of how to do a few things.

+## Setup

+    python3 -m venv venv

+## Testing

+    ./runtests